guestdaniel/DirksGuestOxenham2026/README.md

 Preprocessed behavioral data are available separately at [Zenodo](link).
 The `.R` scripts used to generate these data from the raw behavioral data are available in `nofig`.
 We recommend downloading the behavioral data from Zenodo and unzipping the files into the empty `data` folder in this repository to run the code.

-The MATLAB code used to collect behavioral responses is available compressed into a single `.zip` file.
-This code depends on MATLAB and on the [`afc`](http://medi.uni-oldenburg.de/afc/) package and is not thoroughly documented.
+The MATLAB code used to collect behavioral responses is available upon request.

 ## Instructions (Docker)